 You can check in online 75 days out up until four days out.
 If you’re a Platinum or Gold Castaway Club Member (AKA frequent Disney cruisers) or if you’re sailing Concierge, you’ll be able to check in and book activities earlier.

 4. Schedule the Character Call – Possibly the most fun part of getting ready for your Disney Cruise

 You can schedule a free, pre-recorded call from a Disney character to generate excitement about your upcoming cruise…or reveal the fact that there is a cruise in your family’s near future.
 This is really fun…and no, Mickey and Minnie don’t talk back but this really gets everyone pumped up about going on a Disney Cruise.

-5. Record the moment you walk onto the ship
+5. My BEST tip on how to get ready for your first Disney Cruise: Record the moment you walk onto the ship

 When we stepped on board the ship, the Cast Member inside asked us our family’s last name.
 “Robbins” we said without questioning why.
 I mean…it seemed like a simple enough question.